code-423n4/2023-06-stader-findings/data/RaymondFam-Q.md

 +    _grantRole(NODE_REGISTRY_CONTRACT, _msgSender());
 }
 ```
+The same shall apply to the ['MINTER_ROLE' and 'BURNER_ROLE'](https://github.com/code-423n4/2023-06-stader/blob/main/contracts/ETHx.sol#L21-L22) in the ETHx contract too.

 ## Strict Reporting Block Number Updates and Consideration for Potential Delays
 The StaderOracle contract enforces strict reporting block number updates based on predetermined update frequencies.
 For example, the update frequencies are set as follows: